CLIKIS – Climate friendly Kitchen in Schools

-The CLIKIS project disseminates approaches and measures for climate-friendly school meals in Poland – responsible staff, for example, are trained to select environmentally-friendly ingredients and to use energy-saving technology.
+The project is completed.
+The CLIKIS project disseminated approaches and measures for climate-friendly school meals in Poland – responsible staff, for example, was trained to select environmentally-friendly ingredients and to use energy-saving technology.

 The project transfers the results of the German predecessor project KEEKS (Climate and Energy-Efficient Meals in Schools) to Polish conditions and eating habits.
 To achieve this, CLIKIS adapts educational materials and evaluates typical meals and ingredients according to their climatic impact in CO2 equivalents.

 The main method of transferring the adapted project to Poland is “Train-the-Trainer” seminars.
 German and Polish project partners also carry out projects in Polish schools and school kitchens.
 Training courses teach our implementation partner PNEC, Polish training personnel and kitchen management how to apply the project methods and principles.

 The training shows the relationships between climate change and nutrition and provides useful information on energy-saving school kitchen operations.

 The courses address three specific areas of activity: the variation of ingredients, kitchen technology and user behaviour.
 Organisational measures are also covered in the courses.

 Although agriculture accounts for around 13% of global greenhouse gas emissions and an even greater proportion of emissions originates from land use changes (mostly from forest to agriculture), the topic of “food” is still relatively new in Poland’s climate protection policy.